panr/hugo-theme-terminal/README.md

 Please keep in mind that for the time of testing the theme is available as a module only from `module` branch.
 After testing period (fall, 2022), the module will be available on `master` branch by default.

+More about Hugo Modules in the [official documentation](https://gohugo.io/hugo-modules/).

 ### Install theme locally

 ```